Child neglect couple Ashley McDonald and Marc Morrison given probation

 When asked if she noticed anything about the baby, Mrs McIntosh said: "I noticed the baby didn't smell very clean, his fingernails were dirty."

-She also described the blanket used to wrap him as "dirty".'Sweets and crisps'
+She also described the blanket used to wrap him as "dirty".

 The court heard how police searched the flat following Anton's death.